firezone/firezone/rust/relay/README.md

 ## Running

-The Firezone Relay support Linux only.
+The Firezone Relay supports Linux only.
 To run the Relay binary on your Linux
 host:

 1. Generate a new Relay token from the "Relays" section of the admin portal and